boeni-industries/aico/docs/developer-guide/guidelines.md

   - Suggest improvements, but recognize different styles can be valid if they follow guidelines.

 ## When in Doubt
 - Ask questions!
-Use GitHub Discussions, issues, or project chat.
+Use GitHub Discussions, issues, or project conversation.
 - If unsure about a pattern or approach, prefer what’s already established in the codebase.
 - Propose improvements, but keep changes incremental and well-documented.
 - When integrating with architecture, consult the appropriate documentation in `/docs/architecture/` for module-specific conventions.